beppe2hd/PureCircle/README.md

-# 🌾 Quinoa Irrigation Data — University of Hohenheim Project
+# 🌾 Soil Moisture Forecasting and Irrigation Insights

 ## 📘 Overview

-The **University of Hohenheim** provided experimental field data collected at a **Moroccan research station**.
+This repository provide the operative code devoted to the develop and deploy of AI based soil oisture forecasting system.
+The **University of Hohenheim** provided experimental field data collected at a **Moroccan research station** that have been processed by **CNR-ISASI Lecce**.

 The data have been collected with **three different irrigation management approaches** on **two quinoa varieties** under local field conditions.

 <img src="images/fields.png" width="600">